schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 ;; MSG SIZE  rcvd: 96
 ```

 If you want, additionally reverse-lookup an IP that doesn't exist.
-The firewall logs must not contain requests to external DNS servers.
+The firewall logs mustn't contain requests to external DNS servers.

 ##### VLAN20_VPN: Verify `corp.example.com` Is Private